 Dealing with death is difficult enough; still, being organized is imperative when handling a loved one’s finances after they have passed away.
-Many people believe that debt is inherited by the family but that is not necessarily the case.
+Many people believe that debt is inherited by the family when someone dies but that is not necessarily the case.

 We’ve discussed how important it is for seniors to be protected from financial abuse, and how crucial it is for a person to have their finances in order.
 Once that is taken care, be sure you’re up to speed on what happens to any credit card debt when an untimely event occurs.
 Following are two credit-related things to keep in mind during that difficult time.